Audiovisual artist and performer whose primary medium is code

-Jason Levine is a musician, performer, and computational poet who will be collaborating with Professor Eran Egozy.
-His residency will focus on the interactive and generative qualities of coding to create real-time software systems for live performance.
-In April Levine will visit classes, give a public lecture, and lead a workshop where he will discuss his livecoding performing practice, and more generally how algorithms can be appropriated to create music and art.
-Workshop participants will learn how to use the Extempore livecoding language to synthesize sounds and create rhythmic patterns, and will be encouraged to experiment with using code in an improvisational or artisanal mode in contrast to the traditional problem solving mentality associated with coding.
+Jason Levine is a musician, performer, and computational poet who collaborated with Professor Eran Egozy.
+His residency focused on the interactive and generative qualities of coding to create real-time software systems for live performance.
+In April 2018, Levine visited classes, gave a public lecture, and led a workshop where he discussed his livecoding performing practice, and more generally how algorithms can be appropriated to create music and art.
+Workshop participants learned how to use the Extempore livecoding language to synthesize sounds and create rhythmic patterns, and were encouraged to experiment with using code in an improvisational or artisanal mode in contrast to the traditional problem solving mentality associated with coding.

 Public Lecture: Combining Livecoding and Real-time Software for Musical Improvisation

 265 Massachusetts Avenue

 Workshop: Livecoding Sinusoidal Traversals through Sound Sorted in Space